 Can Cats Eat Manuka Honey?

 Manuka honey is produced from the Manuka bush, a plant native to Australia and New Zealand.
 The Manuka bush has been described as an Evergreen shrub with pointy green leaves.
 Manuka is a very hardy plant and can survive harsh conditions.
-The Manuka plant often grows naturally back after major environmental events like wildfires.

-Along with freeze-dried foods and treats, owners can also look to more traditional cat treats and freeze-dried foods and treats.
+Along with freeze-dried foods and treats, you can also look to more traditional cat treats and freeze-dried foods and treats.
 These include meaty treats, catnip treats, and CBD treats.
 CBD treats can benefit kitties in a few ways and come in several varieties.

 Frequently Asked Questions

-No, it would be best if you did not give your cat this for a cough.
-It is much better to consult your veterinarian at the first sign or symptom that your kitty may be sick.
-If your pet is coughing, discuss this with your veterinarian rather than trying home remedies.
-While it is often tempting to try these, most of the time, they are not as effective as they claim to be.
+While it is often tempting to try things like honey as a home remedy for cats, most of the time, they are not as effective as they claim to be.
 In some cases, there can even be a risk for harm, like a bacterial infection.
 Always consult your veterinarian if you are concerned about your pet’s health.

 Can cats eat syrup?